COVID-19 Epidemiology Reports

 Vaccines administered includes all COVID-19 vaccinations administered from the start of the pandemic through Monday of each week.

-Primary series includes those who have completed a primary vaccination series consisting of 2 doses of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine but have not had an additional or booster dose of any vaccine.
+Primary series includes those who have completed a primary vaccination series consisting of 2 doses of the Pfizer (3-doses of Pfizer vaccine for those aged 6months-4years), Moderna or Novavax vaccine, or a single dose of the Johnson & Johnson vaccine.
+Some may have had an additional or booster vaccine as well.

-Primary series with any booster includes those who have completed a primary vaccination series AND have received an additional dose or a booster dose.
+Primary series with a bivalent booster includes those who have completed a primary vaccination series AND have received an updated Pfizer or Moderna bivalent booster.

 Total cases include all COVID-19 cases reported to the State from the start of the pandemic through Monday of each week.
 COVID-19 cases may sometimes be removed from the total count if they are found to be double-counted, live outside of New Mexico, or their test result is not confirmed.

-Total hospitalizations include all COVID-19 related hospitalization admissions reported to the State from the start of the pandemic through Monday of each week.
+Total hospitalizations include hospital admissions with COVID-19 reported to the State from the start of the pandemic through Monday of each week.

-Mechanical ventilation (daily average) is the average number of hospitalized individuals with COVID-19 who are using machines to help them breathe from the past 7 days.
+Mechanical ventilation (daily average) is the average daily number of hospitalized individuals with COVID-19 who are using machines to help them breathe in the stated 7 days.

 Total deaths are the total number of people who have died from COVID-19 in New Mexico since the beginning of the pandemic through Monday of each week.
 As the receipt and processing of death certificates may take days to weeks, the number of recorded deaths in recent weeks is incomplete.

-Deaths in the past 28 days are the number of people who have died from COVID19 in the past 28 days excluding the most recent 21 days.
+Deaths in the 28 days describes the number of people who have died from COVID19 in between the stated 28 days

 Total tests are the number of COVID-19 tests from a laboratory or medical facility that confirms current COVID-19 infection (molecular [PCR, NAAT] and antigen tests) received by the state since the beginning of the pandemic through Monday.
 Home-based test results are not included.

-Percent positivity is the percentage of Nucleic Acid Amplification tests (PCR) that are positive in the past 7 days.
+Percent positivity is the percentage of Nucleic Acid Amplification tests (PCR) that are positive in the stated 7 days.

 Variant of Concern Reports